“Death does not exist, only the transformation of consciousness.”

-In the mid 50’s, Sándor taught Jungian psychology at the School of Psychology at Pontifical Catholic University of Sao Paulo (Faculdade de Psicologia da Pontifícia Universidade Católica de São Paulo).
-He also maintained study groups for related themes from somatic techniques (Shultz, Jacobson, Reich, and Sándor) to various texts of Jungian psychology (translated by him from German and English into Portuguese), and Western Esotericism (Alice Bailey books and astrology).
-Sándor was remarkably knowledgeable of homeopathy, although not a practising doctor any longer.
+In the mid 1960s, Sándor taught Jungian psychology at the School of Psychology at Pontifical Catholic University of Sao Paulo (Faculdade de Psicologia da Pontifícia Universidade Católica de São Paulo).
+He also maintained study groups for related themes from somatic techniques (Shultz, Jacobson, Reich, and Sándor) to various texts of Jungian psychology (translated by him from German and English into Portuguese), and Western Esotericism.
+Sándor was remarkably knowledgeable of homeopathy, although not a practicing doctor any longer.
 He spoke fluently (and elegantly) Portuguese, German, Hungarian, and English.

 Married since 1985 to Maria Luiza Simões, also a psychologist and collaborator, Sándor divided his time between teaching various groups of professionals and his private patients.
 A normal day in his life started at 6:30 am with his first patient, and ended at 9:30 pm with his last study group.
 He usually spent every other weekend and six weeks of summertime in his ranch at Pocinhos do Rio Verde, Minas Gerais, where he recharged in contact with nature, working three to four hours a day in the countryside.

 Curiously, in the beginning of 1991 Sándor announced in his study groups that he would have ‘an opportunity to transition’ (pass away) within a year.
 Always healthy, bright, with a light sense of humor and disposition, Sándor died in his sleep in January of 1992, at his ranch.